atet/learn/capture/README.md

 ## 2. Setup

-* ShareX has many advanced options that we do not need; we will change two settings for this tutorial:
+* ShareX has many advanced options that we do not need; we will change three settings for this tutorial:

 ### 2.1: Disable automatic file uploading to internet